Meet the people who run the NZ Vegetarian Society – who we are and why we do what we do for vegetarianism.

 On a personal note I take delight in preparing – and of course eating – yummy vegetarian food!

-I have been on the NZVS committee for many years, and am enthusiastic about spreading information about the vegetarian lifestyle near and far.
+I have been on the NZVS committee for several decades, and am enthusiastic about spreading information about the vegetarian lifestyle near and far.
 I am one of 5 children all raised on a vegetarian diet in a time when it was an unusual way to live.
 These days I and my delightful grandchildren (who are 4th generation vegetarian), blend very well with other like-minded, healthy eating, humane individuals.

 I firmly believe in the quote by Gandhi: “The greatness of a nation and its moral progress can be judged by the way it treats its animals.”